-The graduate program relies on the core set of courses to provide our biomedical engineering students with an overview of the biophysical principles involved in cell, tissue, and organ biology.
+The graduate program relies on a core set of courses to provide our biomedical engineering students with an overview of the biophysical principles involved in cell, tissue and organ biology.
 The progression of the four BME core courses requires three resident terms to complete.
 In addition to these four courses, a seminar series providing exposure to the breadth of Biomedical Engineering research and development activities both within the University as well as throughout the scientific/industrial community, is required of all BME students through their first two years of study.
 Finally, each course has a component of independent study to nurture the student's abilities to pursue a topic of specialized interest.
-Certificates and degrees available through this program include the following:
+Certificates and degrees available through this program include:

 - Master of Science (M.S.)